-- Section 1.
+Section 1.
 Short Term Disability.
 The Village shall continue to provide short term disability income protection, either through insurance or by self insuring, for full time employees who are injured or ill as a result of non-occupational injury or illness.
 The Village shall maintain coverage equivalent to that provided May 1, 2010, but shall have the right to select the insurer and policy, so long as its benefits are substantially equivalent.
-Benefit claims under any disability insurance policy shall be determined in accordance with the policy, and shall not be subject to the grievance procedures herein. - Section 2.
+Benefit claims under any disability insurance policy shall be determined in accordance with the policy, and shall not be subject to the grievance procedures herein.

+Section 2.
 IMRF.
 The village shall continue to participate in the Illinois Municipal Retirement Fund, and employees who qualify under the 1000 hour participation standard, shall be required to participate.
-Benefits under the IMRF program shall be determined in accordance with the statutes governing IMRF. - Section 3.
-Personal Days.
-Full time employees shall accrue personal days at a rate of one half day (0.5) day per month of actual work after completing one year of service.
-Beginning May 1, 2019, full time employees shall accrue nine (9) personal days each year at a rate of .583 days per month of actual work after completing one year of service.
-Accrued personal days must normally be scheduled off in advance with the Police Chief, provided that, where the employee must be absent due illness or injury, he will be authorized to use personal days for such absence if he provides notice of his intended absence at least one hour before his scheduled starting time to the Police Chief.
-Personal days may not be used in increments less than one hour.
-An employee regularly scheduled for 12-hour shifts may accumulate a maximum of one-hundred forty-four (144) personal hours, and an employee regularly scheduled for 8-hour shifts may accumulate up to ninety-six (96) hours.
-No employee shall continue to accrue additional personal days where he is at the maximum.
-At the end of any fiscal year, any employee who has more than seventy-two (72) personal hours if he regularly works 12-hour shifts, or forty-eight (48) hours if he regularly works 8-hour shifts, shall be paid for the excess days, to reduce his available carryover to six (6) days based on his regular shift length.
+Benefits under the IMRF program shall be determined in accordance with the statutes governing IMRF.

+Section 3.
+Sick Days.
+Full time employees shall accrue sick days at a rate of one day (1.0) day per month of actual work after completing six months of service.
+Accrued sick days, where the employee must be absent due illness or injury, he will be authorized to use sick days for such absence if he provides notice of his intended absence at least one hour before his scheduled starting time to the Police Chief.
+Sick days may not be used in increments less than one hour.
+An employee may accumulate up to one hundred and fifty (150) sick hours.
+At the end of any fiscal year, any employee who has more than one hundred and fifty (150) sick hours shall be paid for the excess days, to reduce his available carryover one hundred and fifty (150) hours.
 Failure to properly report any absence will be considered an absence without pay and will be subject to disciplinary action.

-Section 4.
+Section 5.
 Worker's Compensation.
 Any employee who has a job related illness or injury shall be covered in accordance with the Illinois Workers' Compensation Act and Public Employee Disability Act, 5 ILCS 345/1.
 Benefit claims shall be determined in accordance with the statute governing worker's compensation, and are not subject to this Agreement or the grievance procedures herein.

-Section 5.
+Section 6.
 Medical Verification of Absence.
 All employees returning to work from any illness or injury absence of 3 consecutive days or more shall submit a doctor's certificate to their department head specifying the reasons of the absence, any limitations upon the employee's performance of work, and releasing the employee to return to work.
 The Police Chief may require a return to duty exam by an independent evaluator whenever he finds such necessary.